PTSD treatment by Ray Sahelian, M.D. Alternative treatment for PTSD

 disaster or a rape.

-PTSD not just due to war
+Not just due to war

 PTSD is not limited to troops on the battlefield; it can also affect patients with heart disease as well as those with other medical conditions.
-Individuals can also experience symptoms of PTSD after being diagnosed with cancer or some other serious illness, after undergoing some type of major surgery, or after experiencing heart trouble.
+Individuals can also experience symptoms after being diagnosed with cancer or some other serious illness, after undergoing some type of major surgery, or after experiencing heart trouble.

 Guanfacine and PTSD